hackerChocomica/MerkleKV-Mobile/CONTRIBUTING.md

 # Contributing to MerkleKV Mobile

-Thank you for your interest in contributing to MerkleKV Mobile!
-This document provides guidelines for contributing to our MQTT-based distributed key-value store with Merkle tree replication.
+Thanks for contributing!
+This guide explains how to develop, test, and submit changes to the MerkleKV Mobile monorepo.
+The project centers on Flutter/Dart for the demo app and core packages, with MQTT-based replication and rigorous CI.

 ## 🚀 Latest Updates